-(b) Except as provided under par. (c), the department may not pay state aid for fair having split dates unless the Department gives advance written approval for a split fair.
-The department may approve split fair dates only if the fair organization justifies the split dates on extreme hardships.
-If the department approves split dates, all blue ribbon winners shall repeat their demonstrations or exhibits at the regular fair dates unless the department grants a hardship exemption.
-An exhibitor may use audio-visual media, still photography or educational display to repeat a demonstration or exhibit.
+- 8. Other exhibits and contests that are similar to those identified in subds.
+1. to 7. - (d) If there are split dates under par. (b) or (c), all blue ribbon winners shall repeat their demonstrations or exhibits at the regular fair dates unless the department grants a hardship exemption.
+An exhibitor may use audio-visual media, still photography or an educational display to repeat a demonstration or exhibit.